 Get Some Sunshine

 Exposure to sunlight can boost your vitamin D levels, which are linked with a reduced risk of heart disease.
-Vitamin D has been shown to play a role in immune system health as well.
+Vitamin D has been shown to play a role in immune system improve health and wellness as well.

 Change Your Thoughts